 Scholars will have the opportunity to participate in service opportunities, and Certificates of Service will be awarded to Teacher Members who volunteer to assist the organization with service projects and/or take on leadership roles.

 Three regular meetings are held in both the Fall and Spring semesters, and In-service Teacher Members are encouraged to attend as many and as much of these meetings as their schedules allows.
 In addition, optional meetings and additional activities may be scheduled to provide enhanced opportunities for networking, service, leadership and study.
-For 2020-2021, meetings will be held virtually via Zoom, but any Face-to-Face meetings are generally held in the conference room of the Pee Dee Education Center at 520 Francis Marion Road on the campus of Francis Marion University.
+All meetings are held virtually via Zoom.

 Teacher Membership: GOOD STANDING Status

-Teacher Members in Good Standing pay semester dues of $10 each semester OR participate in the Food Drive by contributing five (5) canned goods or non-perishable food items.
+The Scholars organization does not require monetary dues, but members wishing to be in Good Standing participate in the Toiletry/Snack Drive held each semester.
+“Dues” include hosting a drive at a school, church or other civic organization; soliciting/collecting donations (or monetary donations used to purchase needed items); publicizing the event on campus or social media; organizing donations for distribution; or attend the Distribution Day.
 In addition, ALL scholars must complete an Information Survey and submit a current picture as part of their initiation/continuation into the organization.
 Dues can be paid/submitted in person at the Center office or through the Marketplace.
 Survey and current pictures should be submitted electronically.

-Teacher Members in Good Standing are encouraged to attend and fully participate in all regular monthly meetings.
-Should an absence be necessary, a member may recover Good Standing status by successfully completing the associated online module and related absentee substitution activity/exit quiz.
+Scholars in Good Standing are encouraged to attend and fully participate in all regular monthly meetings (as documented by participation in the Chat throughout the meeting).
+Should an absence be necessary, a member may recover Good Standing status by successfully completing the associated online module and related absentee substitution activity.

-Teacher Members in Good Standing submit completed journal representation of the modules discussed during the Regular Meetings each semester.
+Scholars in Good Standing submit completed Sketch Notes of the modules discussed during the Regular Meetings each semester.
 It is highly recommended that members submit related journal entries within one month of module exposure.

 Certificates of Attendance, Participation and/or Service